simcesplatform/LogReader/api.md

 method: GET
 path: /simulations/{simulationId}/messages/invalid

 Returns invalid messages from the given simulation run.
+This is intended for debugging simulation issues.
+A normal simulation run should not contain invalid messages.

 ### Request parameters